 The fastest way to put this cheat sheet to work:

-- Open the Sorsa Search Builder and assemble a query visually.
-No login, no rate limit on building.
+- Open the Search Builder and assemble a query visually.
+No login, and no rate limit on building.

-- Run it in the Sorsa Playground to see real results with CSV and JSON export.
-Same, no login required for the builder portion.
+- Run it in the Sorsa Playground to see live results with JSON and CSV export.

-- When you are ready to script it, paste your query into the Python or JavaScript example above and run it against the Sorsa Search Tweets endpoint with your API key.
-The quickstart guide walks through key creation if you have not done that yet.
+- When you are ready to script it, drop your query into the Python or JavaScript example above and call the search endpoint with your API key.
+Every account starts with 100 free requests: one-time, no card required, valid across all 40 endpoints, and enough for up to 10,000 tweets or 20,000 profiles.
+The quickstart walks through key creation if you have not done that yet.